WebAssembly/spec/spectec/test-prose/TEST.md

   - Either: heaptype_u0 is absheaptype.
   - Or:
     - heaptype_u0 is (_IDX typeidx).
-    - the defined type C.TYPES[typeidx] is defined in the context.
+    - the defined type C.TYPES[typeidx] exists.
     - C.TYPES[typeidx] is dt.
   - Or:
     - heaptype_u0 is (REC i).
-    - the sub type C.RECS[i] is defined in the context.
+    - the sub type C.RECS[i] exists.
     - C.RECS[i] is st.

 Heaptype_ok/abs